 MORE FROM THE BLOG

-Dan Meakin, author of Thanks, Eve, For The Apple Thing, was published in September 2017.
-We thought it was time to catch up with the author and find out how life has changed since the book was released.
+Hilary Downey published her fourth book, CentreStone, in November 2017.
+As a returning author, we felt it was time to catch up with Hilary and find how life has treated her since becoming a published author.
 Did you always dream of becoming an author?
-I have a...read more
+I a...read more